 In its natural state beeswax is yellow.
 Bee pollen gives natural beeswax its yellow colour.

-Refined, filtered or bleached beeswax: has been mechanically processed to filter out the bee pollen and turn it white.
+White beeswax has been mechanically processed to filter out the bee pollen and turn it white.

-Damar resin crystals
+Damar (or Dammar) resin crystals

 - ready-to-use encaustic paints (medium is premixed with colour pigment) in tins, blocks or sticks

 - pre-made plain natural or refined encaustic medium to which you can add oil paint/pigment for colour

 - raw materials (damar resin crystals and beeswax) to make your own encaustic medium —use it to dilute highly pigmented encaustic paints, or add oil paint or pigment for colour as you work